Answers the telephone in a professional manner and directs calls to appropriate individuals and/or takes messages. • Stock units with office

 General office clerks usually work in office settings.

-Many general office clerks work full time.
-About 1 in 4 clerks work part time.
+Most general office clerks work full time, but about 1 in 4 work part time.

 Get the education you need: Find schools for General Office Clerks near you!

 General office clerks typically need a high school diploma or equivalent and learn their skills on the job.